ovh/docs/pages/web/emails/how_to_configure_mail_macos/guide.en-gb.md

 ## Requirements

-- You must have an MX Plan email address (included in the MX Plan solution and in [OVHcloud web hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/)).
+- an MX Plan email address (included in the MX Plan solution and in [OVHcloud web hosting plans](https://www.ovhcloud.com/en-gb/web-hosting/)).
-- You need to have Mail installed on your Mac.
+- **Mail** installed on your Mac.
-- You need to have the required credentials for the email address you would like to configure.
+- the required credentials for the email address you would like to configure.

 ## Instructions